ATED explained: What does it mean for you?

 There are a series of reliefs from ATED, which include:

-- certain property rental activity
+- Certain property rental businesses.

-- property development
+- Property development businesses.

-- certain properties open to the public
+- Certain properties open to the public.

-- properties occupied by certain employees.
+- Properties occupied by certain employees.

 Where a company qualifies for relief, it is required to file an ATED Relief Declaration Return to claim the applicable relief.
 This needs to be claimed every year.